merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

                                -T 4
 ```

-You should check the content of the output directory `01_PANGENOME/ANI`.
-It contains multiple matrix and associated tree file.
+You should check the content of the output directory, `01_PANGENOME/ANI`.
+It contains multiple matrices and associated tree files.

 {:.notice}
 A friendly reminder that the ANI is computed on the fraction of two genomes that align to each other.
 Any genomic segment that is not found in one of the genomes is not taken into account in the final percent identity.
 The output of PyANI includes the alignment coverage of the pairwise genome comparison, and also the `full_percentage_identity` which correspond to `ANI * coverage`.
 Also note that ANI is not a symmetrical value.

 When you start the interactive interface with {% include PROGRAM name="anvi-display-pan" %}, you should be able to select the ANI identity values in the layer section of the main panel.
 You can also reorder the genomes based on the ANI similarities in the "layers" section of the main table.

 {% include IMAGE path="/images/trichodesmium_tutorial/pan_11.png" width=80 %}